Epic Code LAB1230705 Ehrlichia Antibody Panel, Serum

 Interpretation

-A positive immunofluorescence assay (titer ≥1:64) suggests current or previous infection.
+A positive immunofluorescence assay result (titer ≥1:64) suggests current or previous infection.
 In general, the higher the titer, the more likely the patient has an active infection.
 Four-fold rises in titer also indicate active infection.

-Previous episodes of ehrlichiosis may produce a positive serology although antibody levels decline significantly during the year following infection.
+Previous episodes of ehrlichiosis may produce a positive serology result although antibody levels decline significantly during the year following infection.

 Method Description